Gulab Jamun Cake Recipe: A Sweet Fusion of Tradition and Modern Indulgence

 • ½ cup water

-• 2-3 cardamom pods, slightly crushed
+• 2–3 cardamom pods, lightly crushed

-• A few strands of saffron (optional but highly recommended)
+• A few strands of saffron (optional)

 • 1 teaspoon rose water